A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Reduced Inflammation

-GLP-1 receptors aren't just found in the gut and pancreas.
-They're expressed on immune cells throughout the body.
+GLP-1 receptors are not just found in the gut and pancreas.
+They are also expressed on immune cells throughout the body.
 Activating them appears to reduce systemic inflammation, including measurable drops in C-reactive protein (CRP) and interleukin-6 (IL-6).

-Chronic low-grade inflammation, sometimes called "inflammaging," is one of the hallmarks of aging.
+Inflammaging, also known as chronic low-grade inflammation, is one of the hallmarks of aging.
 Reducing it is, in theory, one of the clearest paths to slowing biological aging.
 Whether these drugs reduce inflammation enough to meaningfully extend healthspan is still an open question.

 Brain Signals